dildeolupbiten/TkAstroDb/README.md

 ![img4](https://user-images.githubusercontent.com/29302909/96889338-2d6e1500-148f-11eb-98f1-3d100c38ae25.png)

 **5.** If users want to add records manually to the displayed records, they should type the name of the record in the combobox.
-For example suppose a user wants to add **Albert Einstein** to the displayed records, the user could write **einstein** or a keyword that the program could find to the **Search A Record By Name** section, then if the user press the **Enter** key, a list of records that contains the **einstein** characters would be inserted to the combobox and a drop-down menu would be popped.
-Users can select the found records from this drop-down menu via clicking to the arrow of the combobox.
+For example suppose a user wants to add **Albert Einstein** to the displayed records, the user could write **einstein** or a keyword that the program could find to the **Search A Record By Name** section, then if the user presses the **Enter** key, a list of records that contains the **einstein** characters would be inserted to the combobox and a drop-down menu would be popped.
+Users could select the found records from this drop-down menu via clicking to the arrow of the combobox.
 After selecting the record, a new button called **Add** is created as below.

 ![img5](https://user-images.githubusercontent.com/29302909/96890707-93a76780-1490-11eb-957b-071d69a10a97.png)

 If users click the **Add** button, the record would be added to the treeview and the **Add** button would be destroyed.
-However, users can continue selecting the records from the drop-down menu.
+However, users could continue selecting the records from the drop-down menu.
 The **Add** button would be created for the next record unless the record is already in the treeview.

 ![img6](https://user-images.githubusercontent.com/29302909/96890745-9efa9300-1490-11eb-8455-6034c44e4c57.png)